Living and Working in Prague

 WHAT TO DO IN PRAGUE

-The city has a variety of shops and markets to visit and can these can easily fill your days off.
-The Náplavka Farmers market that takes place every Saturday morning is a great way to sample the best of local produce in a calm and relaxed atmosphere on the banks of the Vltava.
+Prague has a variety of shops and markets to visit and can these can easily fill your days off.
+The Náplavka farmers market that takes place every Saturday morning is a great way to sample the best of local produce in a calm and relaxed atmosphere on the banks of the Vltava.
 There are now also many shopping malls and designer shops in the city for a more upmarket shopping day out.
 Na Příkopě is one of the most luxurious streets in Europe and is the destination for a variety of designer shops.

 Restaurants & Nightlife

 Eating in Prague means endless possibilities...
 If you want to sample some traditional Czech cuisine then you are spoiled for choice in the Czech capital.
 The city is filled with cafes and restaurants serving up local favourites such as fried cheese, Kulajda (potato-based soup) and a range of meats served with dumplings.
 The city also boasts a number of international restaurants that offer cuisines from around the globe.

 Prague is renowned for its nightlife and perhaps even more renowned for its beer.
 This heritage of nightlife and reasonable prices attract a number of tourists and locals, making the city a great place to let your hair down.
 There is a host of beer gardens, which sell big brands as well as local craft beers.
 For the non-beer drinkers, don’t worry Prague has several cocktail and wine bars meaning there is a place for everyone’s taste.
 The city also has many clubs for those who want to stay out that bit later.

 Sports & Recreation